 The onsite model is the most effective in cases when continuous interaction between the customer’s team and outside experts is required.
 Outside employees are able then to approve the client’s requirements at every single step of SDLC.

 More about engagement models in the IT industry.

 Customers use the onsite development model when they need to migrate to the new technology or modify their legacy systems.
 The popularity of this model is explained by a certain number of the following advantages:

-- On-hand information.
-Both, a vendor and a customer, can get the first-hand information from their employees to learn about the current work progress.
+On-hand information.
+Both, a vendor and a customer, can get first-hand information from their employees to learn about the current work progress.

-- Effective communication.
-As there is no time and distance gap between both sites, there are almost no misunderstanding within a team.
+Effective collaboration.
+As there is no time and distance gap between both sites, there is almost no misunderstanding within a team.

-- Time-effectiveness.
+Time effectiveness.
 It often happens that clients offer some changes at the latest stages of the software development lifecycle.
-When a team uses onsite delivery model there are no chances of late changes.
+When a team uses an onsite delivery model, there are no chances of late changes.
 Everything is done on time.

-Offshore development is a popular delivery model which is based on the vendor’s site.
+The offshore development model is a popular delivery model that is based on the vendor’s site.
 The offshore delivery model is also known as outsourcing.
-The customers order software development from the developers in a different country.
+The customers order software development from developers in different countries.
 The client has no face-to-face interaction with the vendor.
-However, a customer is able to communicate with the team members via Skype, phone, video calls, etc. This way of software development is good for well-structured and planned projects which have clear SRS documentation.
-The offshore development centers are quite popular nowadays.
+However, a customer is able to communicate with the team members via video calls, etc. This way of software development is good for well-structured and planned projects which have clear SRS documentation.
+Offshore development centers are quite popular nowadays.